 In conclusion, in my eyes piercing is detrimental to the balance of the energy flow, more or less deeply depending on the location and nature of the piercing.

-In any case, 9 and 6 y.o. seem too young.
+In any case, 9 and 6 y.o. seems too young.
 Late teens might be a better time, but during the years when the body grows and evolves (and finds its “form” and its “music”), piercing seems really premature.

 Ironically enough my lobes are pierced since I am 20 and I had never thought of that question!
 Since my correspondance with that reader, whom I thank, I removed my earrings, and I am patiently waiting for the holes to close naturally …